 ‘Every second counts when someone suffers a cardiac arrest’

-It has since been confirmed that the Inter Milan man suffered a cardiac arrest and had to be resuscitated on the pitch, before being transferred to hospital.
+Following the incident, it was confirmed that the Inter Milan man suffered a cardiac arrest and had to be resuscitated on the pitch, before being transferred to hospital.

 “The Inter medical staff will naturally be kept informed and up-to-date throughout the process.”